qreasio/restlr/README.md

 # Restlr
-Open Source WP Rest API Compatible Golang CMS API
+Open Source WP Rest API Compatible Golang CMS API.

+##Status
+Alpha (WIP)

+Below are working API Path:
+- Posts
+- Pages

 ## Overview
 Restlr is experimental Golang based API based CMS that is fully compatible with WP Rest API and can connect directly to existing Wordpress database.

 ## Why does this project exist?
-The purpose of this project is to provide faster, more secure and memory efficient alternative of official Wordpress Rest API and will provide CLI that query wordpress posts and pages to generate json file that is suitable for Jamstack that pull content from Wordpress database,
+The purpose of this project is to provide faster, more secure and memory efficient alternative of official Wordpress Rest API and will provide CLI that query wordpress posts and pages to generate json file that is suitable for Jamstack that pull content from Wordpress database, then generate static site with SSG like Hugo.

 ## Restlr vs Wordpress Rest API Performance Comparison
 Restlr has much better performance difference (8X-9X faster) compare to WP Rest API especially if query posts with parameter _embed like: http://host/wp-json/wp/v2/posts?_embed